qye25/data-512/data-512-final/README.md

 | `conscientiousness` | Assessment score (from 1 to 7) assessing user tendency to be organized and dependable, and show self-discipline. |
 | `extraversion` | Assessment score (from 1 to 7) assessing user tendency to be outgoing. |

+## Enviroment

+This analysis was prepared using Python 3.7 running in a Jupyter Notebook environment with the following packages.

+- NumPy 1.16.2
+- Pandas 0.24.2
+- Matplotlib 3.0.3
+- Seaborn 0.9.0

 ## References

 1. [Bottom-Up and Top-Down: Predicting Personality with Psycholinguistic and Language Model Features](https://github.com/yashsmehta/personality-prediction)